 Ransomware attacks are the most pervasive cyber threats facing small- and medium-sized businesses.
 In 2020, more than 60% of managed security providers reported that ransomware infections affected their clients.
 Essentially, ransomware attackers target SMBs the most due to the insufficient resources required to prevent the attacks.
 In addition, poor cybersecurity practices, insufficient security training and awareness, and phishing attacks are the leading causes of ransomware incidents.
 The following statistics illustrate why ransomware is a headache for many organizations and why they must protect themselves.

-- Cost of ransomware attacks exceeds ransom payouts: Although most security experts advise against making ransomware payments, most organizations pay them anyway.
+- Cost of ransomware attacks exceeds ransom payouts: Although most security experts who teach how to deal with ransomware advise against making ransomware payments, most organizations pay them anyway.
 Companies pay to regain access to encrypted files or prevent the attackers from uploading compromised data to the dark web.
 However, the resulting attack costs often exceed the paid ransom amount.
 Specifically, costs related to data unavailability, system downtime, and diminished customer trust resulting in lost business opportunities are almost fifty times the demanded ransom.

 - Attackers are increasingly targeting MSPs: MSPs play a vital role in protecting organizations of all sizes from ransomware incidents and other related attacks.
 However, ransomware variants evolve rapidly as ransomware authors leverage innovative technologies to develop complex and hard to detect variants.
 Subsequently, at least 95% of MSPs are at a higher risk of being attacked.
 More MSPs are, therefore, partnering with other security providers.
 In essence, MSPs are partnering with specialized security firms with more focus on ransomware detection and prevention.